 Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
 The District does not have a formal investment policy that specifically addresses credit risk.
-As of December 31, 2017, the District had no debt securities investments.

 Concentration of Credit Risk

 Concentration of credit risk is the risk of loss attributed to the magnitude of a government's investment in a single issuer.
 The District does not have an investment policy that specifically addresses concentrations of credit risk in a single issuer.